Portland State University, Class of 2020

 How do you think being a first generation student has affected your college experience?

 I felt quite intimidated by the thought of college.
 I had no idea what I wanted to do with my life.
 I felt a bit lost.
 Being a first generation student has made me feel like I’ve made the right choice.
-Parents generally say that they want their kids to have the life they’ve never had or that they want their kids to avoid the mistakes that they’ve made growing up.
-I feel as if I’m doing just that.
+My parents always told me to follow my heart and I feel as if I’m doing just that.